 Diane P. Koenker

-Diane P. Koenker is Professor of History at the University of Illinois at Urbana-Champaign.
-She is the author of Republic of Labor: Russian Printers and Soviet Socialism, 1918–1930 and coeditor of Turizm: The Russian and East European Tourist under Capitalism and Socialism, both from Cornell.
+Diane P. Koenker is Professor of History at the University of Illinois at Urbana-Champaign and Editor of Slavic Review.
+She is the author of several books including Moscow Workers and the 1917 Revolution, coauthor of Strikes in Revolution, Russia 1917, and coeditor and translator of Notes of a Red Guard.
+From Cornell, she authored Republic of Labor: Russian Printers and Soviet Socialism, 1918-1930, and coedited Turizm: The Russian and East European Tourist under Capitalism and Socialism with Anne E. Gorsuch.

 Republic of Labor